tmtsoftware/icd/icd-web-server/README.md

 Install
 -------

-Use the install.sh script in the parent directory to install everything into ../../install/.
+Use the install.sh script in the parent directory to install everything into ../../install_icd/.
 After that, you can use the `icdwebserver` command to start the web app on the server.
+By default this starts the server on http://localhost:9000, however you can override the HTTP host and port on the command line.
+For example:

+    icdwebserver -Dhttp.port=9898 -Dhttp.host=192.168.178.77